Nintedanib

 What is nintedanib?

 Nintedanib, also known as Ofev®, is an antifibrotic medication designed to try and slow the development of scarring (fibrosis) in the lungs.
-It doesn’t cure the condition or reverse any existing scarring, but it may slow down the rate of lung function decline.
+It doesn’t cure the condition or get rid of any scarring already in the lungs.
+Nintedanib won’t improve any symptoms you are experiencing but it may slow down the rate of further lung function decline.

 What monitoring do I need to have while I am on nintedanib?